~In Another Life~

-Together they were extremely formidable, and had been accepted into the family as the trio's personal Assassin and Executioner.
+Together they were extremely formidable, and had been accepted into the family as the trio's personal enforcers.
 Except they didn't know that their vaulted place within the coven wasn't entirely based on merit, Aro kept them close partially out of paranoia.
 Fearful that they could become like the dog that is mistreated, that eventually turns and bites its master.

 Isabella faced the dais, from her position Marcus was on the left, his utterly apathetic expression brightened ever so slightly by her appearance.
 He hadn't changed at all in Isabella's tenure within the Volturi.
 He had dark hair and a face that would be kind if he was able to convey any kind of emotion.
 Unfortunately he was a prisoner of his own misery, trapped in a never ending monotony in a place that only marginally kept his interest.
 His eternal torment was having survived the death of his beloved Didyme, Aro's sister, and one of the founding members of the Volturi.